 Notice Period: 1-3 months.

 Probation Period: Thai law does not explicitly mention probationary periods.
 It does state that severance must be paid to employees who have worked for 120 days or more.
 Thus, to avoid paying it, many employers set a probation period of up to 119 days.

 Severance Pay: An employee can be terminated without a specific cause.
 The severance pay in Thailand is as follows –

 Types of Business: Partnership, Limited Companies, Joint Ventures, Representative Office, Branch Office, International Headquarters, Regional Offices.

-A hot desk ranges anything between ฿289 to ฿350 per day.
+A hot desk ranges anything from ฿289 to ฿350 per day.
 A person can take a weekly or a monthly membership to book a place.
 Monthly membership ranges between ฿3600 to ฿6500.

 Employment Visas: To work in Thailand, you will need a Non-Immigrant ‘B’ or Business Visa.
 The visa fee is 2,000 Baht for single-entry (with 90-day single entry) and 5,000 Baht for multiple entries (with a 1-year validity).

-One can also opt for SMART Visa Program – which is a new type of visa targeted at investors, skilled people, and startup entrepreneurs wishing to work or invest in certain industries.
-Smart Visa holders will be granted the permission to stay in the country for a maximum amount of 4 years, exemption from work permit requirements, and other privileges.
+One can also opt for the SMART Visa Program, a new type of visa targeted at investors, skilled people, and startup entrepreneurs wishing to work or invest in certain industries.
+Smart Visa holders will be granted permission to stay in the country for a maximum of 4 years, exemption from work permit requirements, and other privileges.